m23leung/zombie-apocalypse/README.md

 ## Assumptions and improvements
 - Input for dimensions of grid and initial position of zombie is mandatory (First two input lines).
 However, the rest are the inputs are optional (Creatures' positions & move commands).
 If the program parses any non-integer coordinates for creatures', those will be skipped over.
 The likewise applies for invalid move commands (any move command that is not RDLU).
-- If we attempt to place any units outside the world dimensions, it will throw an error.
+- If we attempt to place any units outside the world dimensions, it will throw an error and exit the program.
 - Given more time, I would increase the level of unit testing of helper functions for the commands (move/place/report).
 I would also clean up the error framework, because at the moment, the error checking and parsing in the code could be better structured.